 - Update on Liberian Girl Guides Association’s work during Ebola crisis

-- The Liberian Girl Guides Association is very touched with the concerns shown by members of WAGGGS during these anxious times with the Ebola crisis that Lesotho is currently experiencing.
+- The Liberian Girl Guides Association is very touched with the concerns shown by members of WAGGGS during these anxious times with the Ebola crisis that Liberia is currently experiencing.

 - Girl Guides work to support their sisters in the countries affected by Ebola